CS2011CS2014/CS2014/CS281-0845-2010/README.md

-This repo holds assignments/ Labs for ICS 2410: Parallel Programming
+This folder holds assignments/ Labs for ICS 2410: Parallel Programming.